wpmetabox/docsv2/docs/tutorials/create-custom-avatar.md

 You can upload an image to the field.

-## Step 2: Get data from the custom avatar field to set
+## 2. Getting data from the custom avatar field to set

 Now, your **Profile Picture** hasn't got the uploaded picture from your **Custom Avatar** field automatically yet.